Visual-Analytics-Toolbox/VAT-Examples/README.md

 https://vat.berlin-united.com/api/cognitionframe/?log=30
 ```

-The `?` marks the beginning of the query string and is required before the first filter parameter.
+The `?` in `?log=30` marks the beginning of the query string and is required before the first filter parameter.
 Additional parameters can be appended using `&`.